Socializing Aggressive Dogs

-Aggressive dogs are most effectively trained without aversive techniques.
+How do you train a dog-aggressive dog?
+Aggressive dogs are most effectively socialized without aversive techniques.

-Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if you happen to encounter another dog running loose.
-If the other dog is threatening or your own dog reacts aggressively, the situation can become downright dangerous.
+Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if your dog seems to hate other dogs and you happen to encounter one running loose.
+If the other dog is threatening or if your own dog is aggressive towards other dogs, the situation can become downright dangerous.

 Like most owners of dog-aggressive dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
 But when he’s on leash and spots another dog, he sometimes barks, growls, and lunges.

-The major reason, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
+The major reason why dogs become aggressive, says Dr. Ian Dunbar, founder of the Association of Professional Dog Trainers (APDT), is that during their puppyhood, dogs are often deprived of adequate socialization with other good-natured dogs.
 As a result, many pups grow up with poor social skills, unable to “read” other dogs and exchange subtle communication signals with them.